Do you wonder about what an artist said? This glossary of art terms explains the answers to many of our painting questions.

 Many artists place their palette into a covered container between painting sessions to keep the paint moist.

-Support is what we paint on; it's is called a painting support.
+Support is what we paint on; it's called a painting support.
 It can be made of paper, a panel, canvas, wood, plastic, glass or even metal.

 Canvas is the traditional support for oil or acrylic painting.
 There are also, watercolor canvases available now-a-days.